Frank A. Camm: World War II

 Camm was promoted to first lieutenant on 19 May 1943, and captain on 31 July 1944.
 On 5 March 1944, he had assumed command of C Company of the 303rd Engineer Combat Battalion.
 The 78th Infantry Division departed the New York Port of Embarkation on 14 October 1944, and landed in France on 22 November 1944.
 Camm participated in the final stages of the Battle of Hürtgen Forest, and the crossed the flooded Roer River on 3 February 1945.
 After the capture of the Rhine bridge at Remagen, his company was the first complete company of engineers to cross the Rhine River.
 In the battles in the Ruhr pocket, he helped conduct three assault crossings of the Sieg River.
 Although only 23 years old, Camm commanded the 303rd Engineer Combat Battalion from 25 August 45 to 16 May 1945, participating in the Allied occupation of West Berlin.
-He was promoted to major in the Army of the United States on 27 August 1945, but reverted to his substantive rank of first lieutenant in the Corps of Engineers on 19 January 1946.
-For his services with the 303rd Engineer Combat battalion, he was awarded three Bronze Star Medals.
+He was promoted to major in the Army of the United States (AUS) on 27 August 1945, but reverted to his substantive rank of first lieutenant in the Corps of Engineers on 19 January 1946.
+For his services with the 303rd Engineer Combat Battalion, he was awarded three Bronze Star Medals.